 When using a boiler to heat the house, the water is either sent in its liquid form or turned into steam.
 The steam is pushed through the closed pipe network to lend its heat in various rooms before it cools back into a liquid.
 This liquid is recirculated back to the boiler, where it begins its journey again.

 Boilers aren’t as common in the United States as in many other countries, and you’re most likely to encounter them in commercial structures.
 Their energy efficiency, speed, and versatility make them a popular choice for larger spaces.
 And with their lack of forced air, they are often quieter than a traditional whole-space heating system.

 A boiler, though, could be a great benefit to homeowners as well, for many of the same reasons that commercial buildings use them.
 In addition, if you or a family member have problems with allergens or respiratory issues, a boiler might be a good heating option because it does not blow air through duct work.

 Your choice of water heater depends largely on the amount of hot water your home needs.
 The most common concern is running out of hot water.
-But with tank versions and tankless versions both available, you may not have much to worry about.
+But with tank and tankless water heater installation in Denver, CO, you may not have much to worry about.

 Where Can You Learn More?

-Want to know more about options for heating your air or your water?
-Start with a visit to Lakeside Heating & Air Conditioning.
+Want to know more about options for water heater installation in Denver, CO?
+Start by calling Lakeside!
 Our HVAC pros can help you assess your needs, your budget, and your goals to find the perfect match no matter what you’re looking for.
 Call for an appointment today.